Message about use of cookies

 If this information has not been provided, the local planning authority will refuse to validate the application.

-Statutory biodiversity metric tools and guides are available from the GOV.UK website - Statutory biodiversity metric tools and guides.
+Statutory biodiversity metric tools and guides are available on the GOV.UK statutory biodiversity metric tools and guides web page.

 Planning Validation Supporting Statement for Biodiversity Net Gain can be downloaded below.